This is an excellent question that I often hear from women considering breast augmentation. The short answer is that breast… Read More

 Will I Need a Breast Lift?

-If too much skin is present and the breast is droopy, then a lift is necessary to achieve a good contour.
+If too much skin is present and the breast is droopy, then a breast lift is necessary to achieve a good contour.
 Whether the improved contour is worth the additional scars is something only the patient can judge.
-(See my description of breast lifts).
+See my description of breast augmentation with a lift for more information on this combination procedure.

 There are a number of small incisions offered for placement of breast implants.
 These include under the breast, around the areola, in the armpit and at the belly button.
 The incision under the breast is, by far, the one I use most commonly.
 It is only an inch and a half long and heals well.
 It gives me direct access to the pocket and allows me to easily see everything I need to.
 It is also far enough from the nipple and breast tissue to decrease the chance that bacteria in the breast ducts might find their way on to the surface of the implant.
 The incision around the areola is also popular and my choice for women who are seen publicly without tops.
 There may be an increased chance that bacteria will contaminate the surface of the implant.
 The scar around the areola usually heals well but is sometimes visible as a white line adjacent to the pigmented areolar tissue.
 The incision in the armpit is well hidden but hurts more and has a higher chance of resulting in implants that are out of position.
 I do not offer the incision around the bellybutton because that approach can only be used with saline implants and the results that I have seen presented by surgeons at national meetings are aesthetically inferior to the results using other incisions.